noandrea/geo2tz/README.md

 the `update` command will download the timezone geojson zip and generate a version file in the `tzdata` directory, the version file is used to track the current version of the database.

-## Tests and known issues

-Automated tests are executed for coordinates with a precision between 1.11m (4 decimals) and 11.1m (5 decimals), the test file is `db/testdata/coordinates.json`.

-Some of the location are marked with `err` since they produce incorrect results, this is due to the fact that the timezone boundaries often overlaps.
-If you have additional test cases that you think are relevant, please open an issue or a PR.